ECarpenterFromAlabama/cse210w06/README.md

 # Wizards Duel
 Enjoy the tactical treat that is the Wizards Duel!
 In this paper-rock-sciscors-like game, battle your way throught the 4 mages to become the strongest mage possible.
 In the begining you can use each elemental spell 2 times each.

-The options can be described as the following:
+The options can be described as the following:<br>
-🔥 Fire = Beats Ice, loses to Lightning
+🔥 Fire = Beats Ice, loses to Lightning<br>
-❄️ Ice = Beats Lightning, loses to Fire
+❄️ Ice = Beats Lightning, loses to Fire<br>
-⚡ Lightning = Beats Fire, loses to Ice
+⚡ Lightning = Beats Fire, loses to Ice<br>

 Additionally, as your wizard "level's up" you gain more uses of each elemental spell.
-You also gain the following two spells as you level up:
+You also gain the following two spells as you level up:<br>
-🛡️ Shield = Forces a tie(makes the opponent waste one use of their spells) 💀 Overkill = Wins against any offensive spell and is blocked by Shield
+🛡️ Shield = Forces a tie(makes the opponent waste one use of their spells)<br>
+💀 Overkill = Wins against any offensive spell and is blocked by Shield<br>

 ---
 ## Getting Started